boredazfcuk/docker-icloudpd/README.md

 INTERVAL: This is the number of seconds between syncronisations.
 Common intervals would be: 3hrs - 10800, 4hrs - 14400, 6hrs - 21600 & 12hrs - 43200.
 If variable is not set it will default to every 24hrs (86400 seconds).

+NOTIFCATIONPERIOD: This is number of days until cookie expiration for which to generate notifications.
+This will default to 7 days if not specified so you will receive a single notification in the 7 days running up to cookie expiration.

+AUTHTYPE: This is the type of authentication that is enabled on your iCloud account.
+Valid values are '2FA' if you have two factor authentication enabled or 'Web' if you do not.
+If 'Web' is specified, then cookie generation is not required.
+If this variable is not set, it will default to '2FA'

 ## OPTIONAL ENVIRONMENT VARIABLES

 CLIOPTIONS: This is for additional command line options you want to pass to the icloudpd application.
 The list of options for icloudpd can be found [HERE](https://github.com/ndbroadbent/icloud_photos_downloader#usage)